 New Job offer

-’ button the user can fill in the information in the new job offer, when editing an existing JO this form gets prefilled with the current information.
+’ button the user can fill in the information in the new job offer, when duplicating an existing JO this form gets prefilled with the current information.

-To be able to save job offers the user should be member of at least one organization User details and organizations.
+To be able to save job offers the user should be member of at least one organization, as explained in the section User details and organizations.
 If the user does not belong to any organization, a message is displayed (Figure 13).
 Click on this message to go to the organization page and create a new one or join an already existing one to be able to continue.